quangnguyen17/cucumber-cypress-starter-project/README.md

 Starter project for UI end-to-end testing with Cypress and Cucumber using Typescript

-1. Defining your test in the a `.feature` file.
-A **feature** file is an entry point to the Cucumber tests.
+1. Write your tests as scenarios in the a `.feature` file.
+A `.feature` file is an entry point to the Cucumber tests.
 This is a file where you will describe your tests in Descriptive language (Like English) by using the [Gherkin Syntax](https://cucumber.io/docs/gherkin/).
 A **feature** file can contain a scenario or can contain many scenarios in a single **feature** file but it usually contains a list of scenarios.

-2. After your **feature** files have been created, you can now begin to write code here that turns the phrases in your `.feature` files into concrete actions.
+2. After your `.feature` files have been created, you can now begin to write code here that turns the phrases in your `.feature` files into concrete actions.

 ## How to run project locally